lyleresnick/CleanTDDReportTableDemo/README.md

 # CleanTDDReportTableDemo

 This iOS app demonstrates an architectual solution to a fairly complex banking report scene.

-This is a slight refactoring of CleanReportTableDemo due to the addition of Unit Tests.
-In particular it is the testing of the ViewController that has cause the refactoring

-It shows how the clean architecture can be used to break up a potentially very Massive View Controller by using the following classes:
+It shows how the VIPER can be used to break up a potentially very Massive View Controller.

-a Use Case which transforms its input Model to an output protocol -- there are two transformers: one processes data originating from two separate streams, the other processes data originating from a single stream a Presenter, which transforms its input Model (the output protcol from the use case) into a ViewModel.
-The presenter retains the View Model to act as data source for the TableView
-Note that the view models used here are not the ViewModels implied by the MVVM pattern
+The demonstation app shows how Test Driven Development (TDD) can be applied to write even cleaner code than would be written without TDD.

+This is demo is a slight refactoring of CleanReportTableDemo due to the application of TDD.

+Testing a ViewController is normally pretty complicated.
+The use of VIPER makes the testing of view controllers very straightforward.
+Besides the Adapter, Presenter, UseCase and Transformer classes that were introduced in CleanReportTableDemo, new classes have been added to make Unit Testing simpler.

+The Adapter has been further refactored to produce the CellConfigurator.
+The CellConfigurator is an *object method* used to test the cells delivered by the tableView.

+EntityManagers have been introduced to make it simpler to test the Transformers and to show best practice for data access via the EntityGateway.
+The EntityGateway contains The Transformers now take their input data directly as arguments.